travisseymour/EPICpy/article/paper.md

 bibliography: paper.bib
 ---

-## Temporary Note To Editors
-EPICpy is written in Python, but includes all the C++ files from the existing EPICLib by David Kieras, including .cpp files (for reference only) and .h (headers needed to use compiled EPICLib dynamic library) files in its Resources folder.
-In fact, EPICpy includes the C++ files for 2 versions of EPICLib which is a total of 405 files, and 73629 lines of C++ code.

-To get an assessment of what I actually wrote to produce EPICpy (the tool described below), please consider only the Python files which span 55 files and 11,278 lines of code.

-The fastest way to obtain an EPICpy installer is via this webpage: https://cogmodlab.ucsc.edu/2022/03/14/epic/

-The fastest way to run an EPICpy model is to start EPICpy and from the menu choose **TESTS->RUN_TESTS->STANDARD_RUN**.
-This page of the documentation explains what's being simulated in the ChoiceTask model: https://travisseymour.github.io/EPICpyDocs/example/

 # Summary

 Executive-Process Interactive Control (EPIC) is a computational cognitive architecture that specifies a theory of human performance and a facility to create behavioral simulations using that theory [@Meyer&Kieras1997a; @Meyer&Kieras1997b].
 EPIC compacts decades of psychological theory and findings into a rich set of processors, including those that model sensory, perceptual, motor, cognitive, and memory subsystems of the human mind.
 EPIC is particularly suited to stimulus-response type human performance tasks including those involving multitasking and task-switching.
 Although many research articles, technical reports, talks, and conference presentations have been published using EPIC, these have been produced by a relatively small number of researchers.
 One reason EPIC has not been used more widely is due to its complex design and basis in the C++ programming language.
 Another challenge is the complete lack of documentation on how to set up and use its development environment.
 A final limitation is that EPIC is only available for MacOS.
 None of these issues are a problem for an experienced C++ developer, but they can be significant hurdles for those with little or limited C++ expertise, a state that is exceedingly common in the cognitive science community most likely to be interested in using EPIC.